Book An Appointment

 Recovery Time

 Dr. Monisha Kapoor is the first Indian woman aesthetic plastic surgeon admitted to the American Society of Aesthetic Plastic Surgery and a member of ISAPS, with over 15 years of dedicated cosmetic surgery practice behind her.
-She handles both liposuction and tummy tuck with attention to body proportion and clear patient guidance, and that’s why patients leave with the right procedure choice rather than the more visible or invasive one.
+She handles both surgical and laser vaginoplasty with proper assessment of laxity severity and realistic outcome expectations, performs careful method selection based on what the patient’s anatomy actually needs, and patients leave the consultation with the approach that genuinely fits their concern rather than the one that sounded easier.

 📞 Call Now: +91 83739 84777